rhilconsultants/openshift/workshops/Intro to OpenShift/Exercise-2/README.md

 1. View the information in the Resources tab in the side panel.

-**Check your work**

-To verify there are no health checks configured:

-Do you see an inline alert stating that nodejs-sample does not have health checks?

 ##### To add health checks to your sample: